graphitemaster/breaking_the_physical_limits_of_fonts/README.md

 ### Planes
 Images often contain multiple _planes_.
 Each plane refers to one "layer" of the image.
 Most images contain three planes in the [RGB color space](https://en.wikipedia.org/wiki/RGB_color_space).
 One for _red_, _green_ and _blue_.
 However images with transparency often contain another plane called _alpha_.
 You can think of a colored image as actually three (or four for transparency) grayscale images in one.

-* Note: There are other color spaces than RGB.
+* There are other color spaces than RGB.
 JPEGs use [YUV](https://en.wikipedia.org/wiki/YUV) for instance.
 We're going to focus on RGB since it's what most people are familiar with.

 There's two ways to represent this in memory.
 You can store each plane seperately, or you can interleave the planes.
 When the planes are interleaved, we use the term _channels_ instead.
 Interleaving is the most common method today.